 CFP: ISLAMIC STUDIES UNIT

-In the context of the overall conference theme, we hope that your paper proposals will position and offer insight into the concept of social action experienced by many through the act of forgiveness and other aspects of the conference theme.
+In the context of the overall conference theme, we hope that your paper proposals will position and offer insight into the concept of Civil Rights and other aspects of the conference theme.
 We encourage individual papers as well as panel proposals.

 CFP: JEWISH STUDIES UNIT

-The deadline for submission of paper abstracts to unit chairs is October 15, 2021.
+The deadline for submission is November 15, 2022.

 CFP: LATINX RELIGIONS AND SPIRITUALITIES UNIT